libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: getWarpedVertexCoords() -> list

-            Returnes the current coordinate of all vertices as a list of lists.
+            Returns the current coordinate of all vertices as a list of lists.

         .. py:method:: setEffect(FXNode)

             Attaches an :py:class:`FXNode` to the node that modifies how it looks.

+        .. py:method:: setMirror(MirrorMode)

+            Flips a node's image along its vertical or horizontal axis.
+            :py:attr:`MirrorMode` must be either :py:const:`RasterNode.HORIZONTAL` or
+            :py:const:`RasterNode.VERTICAL`.
+Internally, this function calls
+            :py:meth:`setWarpedVertexCoords`.

         .. py:method:: setWarpedVertexCoords(grid)

             Changes the current coordinates of all vertices. :py:attr:`grid` is a list of lists of coordinate tuples. :py:meth:`setWarpedVertexCoords` can only be called if the node is in a renderable state.
 This means that :py:meth:`Player.play()` must have been called and the node must be inserted in a Canvas.
 There must also be something to render (for instance, :py:meth:`play()` must be called before :py:meth:`setWarpedVertexCoords` in the case of a :py:class:`CameraNode`).
 The grid submitted is lost if the node loses renderable status.

     .. autoclass:: SoundNode([href, loop=False, volume=1.0])